zhaozhg81/FEBV/Readme.txt

 The aucillary files are stored in the directory R/
-The source files for conducting the simulation studies are stored in the direcotry simulation/ The source files for the realdata analysis are stored in the directory realdata/
+The source files for conducting the simulation studies are stored in the direcotry simulation/ The source files for the realdata analysis are stored in the directory realdata/ The source files for simulation via real data simulation_Data/

 (i) Comparison of variance estimations post the selection simulation/VarComp_[1-8].R